-Walking from Aurora through Denver to Arapahoe on the 9 Creeks Loop, Segment 5
+Walking from Aurora through Denver on the 9 Creeks Loop, Segment 5

 The 9 Creeks Loop is a 42-mile hike that physically circles the city of Denver on trail.
 It uses a combination of 4 regional trails to lap the city.
-I have broken the 42 miles into 8 easy ~5 mile segment that are flat, have easy to find trailheads and trailends, and all can be walked in any direction.
+I have broken the 42 miles into eight easy ~5-mile segments that are flat, have easy-to-find trailheads and trailends, and all can be walked in any direction.
 Transit is mostly available to the trailheads, although you may need to be a bit creative.
-When I walk the loop, I often will take a Lyft.
+When I walk the Loop, I often will take a Lyft.
 You can certainly walk the segments as out-n-backs as well.

-9 Creeks Loop Mile Segment 5 20-25 Turning West to Denver
+9 Creeks Loop ~ Segment 5 Turning West to Denver

 Trailhead: Del Mar Elwood Park (12000 E 6th Ave, Aurora, CO 80010)